 The scope of products and systems containing computer technology is ever-expanding, ranging from small, embedded computers in consumer electronics, appliances and automobiles to complex, computer-based systems controlling power generation, manufacturing and telecommunications systems.
 The role of the computer engineer includes the design, analysis and implementation of computing technology as well as its integration into devices and systems that use computers.

-The curriculum begins with the common first-year curriculum of mathematics and the natural sciences required of all Watson School students and includes an introduction to the various fields of engineering, including computer or electrical engineering.
+The curriculum begins with the common first-year curriculum of mathematics and the natural sciences required of all Watson College students and includes an introduction to the various fields of engineering, including computer or electrical engineering.